amidos2006/gym-pcgrl/README.md

 After implementing your own class, you need to add the name and the class in `gym_pcgrl.envs.reps.REPRESENTATIONS` dictionary that can be found in [__init__.py](https://github.com/amidos2006/gym-pcgrl/blob/master/gym_pcgrl/envs/reps/__init__.py) the key name is used as the representation name for the environment and the value is to refer to the main class that it need to construct for that representation.

 ## Running train.py
-`train.py` uses `utils.py` and `model.py` to train a stable baseline PPO2 algorithm.
-You can configure `train.py` to train for different problems or different representation by changing the game and representation parameters in the file to a different problem and/or representation.
+[train.py](https://github.com/amidos2006/gym-pcgrl/blob/master/train.py) uses stable baseline PPO2 algorithm for training.
+You can configure [train.py](https://github.com/amidos2006/gym-pcgrl/blob/master/train.py) to train for different problems or different representation by changing the game and representation parameters in the file to a different problem and/or representation.

 To read more about the experiments and the different wrappers, check our paper [PCGRL: Procedural Content Generation via Reinforcement Learning]().